-D. Early Childhood Transition Students
+E. Early Childhood Transition Students

-The School District in collaborating with MISD Bilingual/EL Program has an intentional systematic process for welcoming potential English Learner students into Kindergarten via transition meetings.
+The School District in collaboration with MISD Bilingual/EL Program has an intentional systematic process for welcoming potential English Learner students into Kindergarten via transition meetings.
 Considerations for potential English Learners transitioning from the School District's Early Childhood Program(s) include: the language proficiency of the child and the prior supports utilized in the pre-k program.
 The district's EL coordinator/teacher will conduct a transition meeting to make a plan for potential English Learners as they transition from the pre-k program(s) into Kindergarten.
-In Addition, each Pre-K student will be given WIDA Screener, speaking and listening domains, to determine their eligibility and identification as EL.
+In Addition, each Pre-K student will be given a WIDA Screener, speaking and listening domains, to determine their eligibility and identification as EL.

-E. Exit criteria from the English Language Learner Program
+F. Exit criteria from the English Language Learner Program

 Students exit the bilingual and/or Title III programs when they reach proficiency or advanced proficiency on WIDA ACCESS (based on the Entrance/Exit Protocol).
-Parents have the right to refuse program services but students will still need to take WIDA ACCESS if they have not reached English proficiency level of composite score of 4.8.
-There is no limit to the time a student may receive Bilingual Instructional Assistant services as long as the service is in the best interest of the student; however, Title III programs are funded only for three years.
-The "best interest" of the student is a professional determination made in collaboration with a student and family reviewing the students' academic, social, and affective needs.
+Parents have the right to refuse program services but students will still need to take WIDA ACCESS if they have not reached an English proficiency level of composite score of 4.8.
 Through the bilingual contact person, the schools/districts must monitor these students' progress and provide resources for at least 4 years.
-If the exited EL students are not academically successful due to language, contact the bilingual consultant/coordinator.
+Determination of exiting the EL program is the local district's responsibility.
+If the exited EL students are not academically successful due to language, contact the MISD bilingual consultant/coordinator.
+MISD will assist in monitoring students for four years and support students if they are referred back for services.

-F. Monitoring Process (from MDE Entrance/Exit Protocol)
+G. Monitoring FLEP Process (from MDE Entrance/Exit Protocol)